-- I cannot believe that you thought this was okay – it is unacceptable!
+- I cannot believe that you thought this was okay.
+It is unacceptable!

-Similar to unacceptable, something that is inadequate is not adequate, or does not fulfill the expectations for it.
+Similar to unacceptable, something that is inadequate is not adequate or does not fulfill the expectations for it.

 The difference comes from the fact that something inadequate is not good enough for its purpose.
-There does not necessarily have to be any expectations for it.

 - Terry’s bank account has inadequate funds to purchase the television, so his credit card was denied.